bxbrenden/four-equations-puzzle/README.md

 ## Conclusion

 I am now armed with the computational power to brute-force a childrens' puzzle.
-The next time someone asks me if I'm smarter than a fifth grader, I can respond more confidently than ever with a resounding, "Probably!".
+The next time someone asks me if I'm smarter than a fifth grader, I can respond more confidently than ever with a resounding, "probably!".